HL7EE/ig-ee-base/input/pagecontent/StructureDefinition-ee-address-notes.md

 ```

 #### Meaning of address elements
 NB!
-In the case of an address, all fields provide informational content only, these fields may not be used for statistics or similar operations.
+In case of an address, all fields provide informational content only, these fields may not be used for statistics or similar operations.
 The only exceptions that are strictly typed attributes: 1) **country** and 2) **ADS extension**.
-In the case of an Estonian address, the **ADS extension** with with values and [services](https://geoportaal.maaamet.ee/eng/Services/In-ADS-p660.html) supported by Maaament are required.
+In case of an Estonian address, the **ADS extension** with values and [services](https://geoportaal.maaamet.ee/eng/Services/In-ADS-p660.html) supported by Estonian Land Board is required.

 #### Addresses in Estonia
 Tuleb arvestada, et ADS omab piisavalt keerulist struktuuri, mis lähtub administratiivses kuuluvusest, samas Address andmetüüp lähtub postikujust.
-Administratiivse ja postikuju erinevuste tõttu ADS-i teist ja kolmandat taset ei ole võimalik ühtlaselt mäppida *FHIR Address* struktuuri.
+Administratiivse ja postikuju erinevuste tõttu ei ole võimalik ADS-i teist ja kolmandat taset ühtlaselt mäppida *FHIR Address* struktuuri.
 Mäppimise reeglid on järgmised:
 - *state* - Maakond.
 Vastab Maa-ameti ADS-iga liidestumise juhendis tasemele 1.
 - extension *censusTract* - Väikekoht (AÜ, SÜ, GÜ, vkt).
 Vastab Maa-ameti ADS-iga liidestumise juhendis tasemele 4.